ThePragmaticFuturist/gestault/step-by-step-guide.md

-**Step-by-Step Annotated Guide to Building Your Own RAG LLM Server**
+# A Step-by-Step Annotated Guide to Building Your Own RAG LLM Server #

 Here's a breakdown of the thought process behind generating the initial project structure and `main.py` for the RAG LLM server: